unjs/nitro/docs/deploy/providers/azure.md

 ```

 That's it!
 Now Azure Static Web Apps will automatically deploy your Nitro-powered application on push.

-In case you are using server runtime configuration, you likely want to configure the corresponding [environment variables on Azure](https://docs.microsoft.com/en-us/azure/static-web-apps/application-settings).
+If you are using runtimeConfig, you will likely want to configure the corresponding [environment variables on Azure](https://docs.microsoft.com/en-us/azure/static-web-apps/application-settings).

 ## Azure Functions